 For your information, all of our Fire-Flex coaxial cables have stranded center conductors, polyvinyl insulation and bare copper shielding in the 95% range.
-Even though we offer some cables that are not 18', we do so for recommendation.
+Even though we offer some cables that are not 18', we do so for the knowledgeable installer, who knows that if a problem shows up, he must exercise the 18' recommendation.
 All of our mini-kits and complete kits are packed with 18' cables.